If you are traveling to Costa Rica, you might hear people telling you things like:

 - Leave contact information and travel plans to a family member or close friends.

-- Make and bring color copies of your passport.
+- Bring color copies of your passport.

 - Leave expensive jewelry at home.